You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 a pile of coffee beans, showing Caffeine and how much to have at work.

-A lot of people rely on caffeine to get through the workday, whether it’s coffee, pre-workout, or energy drinks.
+A lot of tradies rely on caffeine to get through the workday, whether it’s coffee, pre-workout, or energy drinks.

 • 3+ cups of coffee or multiple energy drinks?
 You might be masking fatigue; better sleep and food could help.

 • High-sugar energy drinks?
-These cause an energy spike and crash; opt for sugar-free versions if you need them.
+These often contain caffeine as well and can cause an energy spike and crash; opt for sugar-free versions and keep an eye on the caffeine amount, if you need them.

 How to Stay Hydrated on Site